10 major mountain ranges in India | subranges | destinations

-Mountain ranges make up a large part of India’s land area.
-There are the Himalayas in the north, the Western Ghats near the west coast, the Eastern Ghats near the east coast, and a bunch of local mountain ranges.
-This article discusses the major mountain ranges in India.
+Mountain ranges make up a significant part of India’s land area.
+In the north are the Himalayas, while the Western Ghats run along the western coast and the Eastern Ghats along the eastern coast.
+In addition, India has several other regional mountain ranges.
+This article explores the major mountain ranges in India in detail.
 The post will be long and informative.

 10 major mountain ranges in India